There are quite a few rules and regulations when it comes to dog walking and self-isolation.

-We’re afraid not – if you’ve tested positive for coronavirus or if you have symptoms, you’ll need to stay at home and look for a dog walker (we can help with that!)
+We’re afraid cannot walk your dog if you are self-isolating.
+If you’ve tested positive for coronavirus or if you have symptoms, you’ll need to stay at home and look for a dog walker (we can help with that!)
 The official guidance says: “In England, you must only exercise within your home or garden.
 You cannot leave your home to walk your dog.
 You will need to ask friends or relatives to help you with this.”

 Luckily, no!
 According to the World Small Animal Veterinary Association (WSAVA) and the World Organisation for Animal Health (OIE), your pets do not have to quarantine with you, even if you have symptoms.
 If you’ve tested positive for coronavirus or have symptoms, try to reduce physical contact with your dog as much as possible if you’re using a dog walker, though they will ensure they follow the official handover protocol, every little helps!